 Cabarrus County is organized by the County-Manager form of government whereby a professional manager is accountable to those elected to office.
 Cabarrus County is governed by a five–member Board of Commissioners, elected at large in countywide elections to serve four-year staggered terms.

 Currently, Cabarrus County is home to approximately 175,000 residents.
-The county’s business community is diverse with a mix of small and large organizations in industries ranging from bioscience, motorsports, tourism, retail, and manufacturing.
+The County’s business community is diverse with a mix of small and large organizations and industries ranging from bioscience to motorsports, tourism to retail, and manufacturing.